clallavena/standalone_prometheus/promWansible/README.md

 First of all, you have to copy/add handler/ and group\_vars/ directories to you /etc/ansible/ files.

 In these diretories, you can find the variable of each tasks (group\_vars) and the handler for catching end of tasks (handler)

+### Scripts in details

+**prometheus-playbook.yml**: is a playbook ansible that install and configure grafana and prometheus in you main server.
+For the configuration, look at the template prometheus.conf.j2 at template/.

+**node-playbook.yml**: is a playbook ansible that install and configure node explorer on hosts that you want.

+**check.yml**: is a playbook ansible that you should launch first.
+It allowed you to check and install the correct packages for your installation (ansible, epel for yum etc...)